RALtoday City Guide Live Banner

 Explore

 It’s never too late to learn new skills while making friends.
 Wake Tech Community College has classes for lifelong learners, including retirement planning and foreign languages, at various community centers in Wake County.
-Raleigh Parks also offers aquatics, crafts, arts, and theater classes exclusively for older adults.
+Raleigh Parks also offers aquatics, crafts, arts, theater classes, and even international travel exclusively for older adults.

 Beat the crowds and take a weekday trip to one of Raleigh’s many museums, most of which are free to all or discounted for seniors, like Durham’s Museum of Life and Science.

 The City of Raleigh offers active adult trips of varying distance, time, and activity level.
-Take a day trip to Fayetteville for Veterans Day or plan ahead for two weeks in Alaska by land and sea.
+Take a day trip to Wilson to visit Whirligig Park or plan ahead for two weeks in Alaska by land and sea.

 Go out and explore, or share this with someone ready to make the most of their retirement in Raleigh.